 In Florida, there is usually a time limit of five years in which the restitution must be paid, either in installments or in a lump sum.
 The five-year payment period may begin at the end of the convicted person’s imprisonment, the date of sentencing or at the end of probation.
 Restitution payments are made to the Florida Crimes Compensation Trust Fund and distributed to victims.

 If you or a loved one has been accused of a crime in Florida, the attorneys at Largey Law are here to help.
 We are experienced in navigating the Florida criminal justice system and building strong defenses.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.
 We have offices in Tavares, Clermont and Inverness.